nmdp-bioinformatics/gtr-typing-forms/README.md

 ## Development and Deployment

+More specific instructions on setting up a local development are [above](#installation).
 If you fork this repository, you should create a 'development' directory within the [config directory](HGTR/application/config).
 In here, copy [config.php](HGTR/application/config/config.php) and [database.php](HGTR/application/config/database.php) and in your local development, CodeIgniter will use the configuration settings found within this folder, while GitHub will ignore that directory when you commit (it is in the .gitignore already).

 In config.php, you will set such things as the base_url.
 CodeIgniter will try to auto-guess this or it will load 'localhost' if it cannot guess correctly or if you are working locally.